williamb96/nodedns/README.md

 # nodedns
-This is an implementation of the DNS protocol.
+This is a server implementation of the DNS protocol.

 ## Useful information
 * [freesoft.org's documentation of the DNS protcol](http://www.freesoft.org/CIE/RFC/1035/38.htm)